andreaiacono/andreaiacono.github.io/tesi/thesis.md

 because the system being studied is a linear system, in which the behavior of the whole corresponds to the sum of the behaviors of the individual parts.
-Linear systems, that is, follow what is defined as the
-\"superposition principle,\" according to which it is possible to study a system, even a complex one, by dividing it into parts, and once these are studied and understood, it is sufficient to recompose them to understand the functioning of the system in its totality.
+Linear systems, that is, follow what is defined as the "superposition principle," according to which it is possible to study a system, even a complex one, by dividing it into parts, and once these are studied and understood, it is sufficient to recompose them to understand the functioning of the system in its totality.